PASSERIMORPHAE

-There are several lines of evidence supporting this clade.
-First are the conventional DNA analyses of Ericson et al. (2006) and Hackett et al. (2008).
+This clade was one of the surprises found using DNA.
+It first popped up in Ericson et al. (2006).
+Since then, there have been numerous papers supporting it.
+There are the conventional DNA analyses of Ericson et al. (2006) and Hackett et al. (2008).
 Although these use the controversial 7th intron of the β-fibrogen gene, the clade also appears in Ericson et al.'s supplementary ESM-6 tree, which does not use the gene.
 Wang et al. (2012) use 30 nuclear introns (not including any introns of β-fibrogen).
 Their work also supports the notion that passerines and parrots are sisters, and that the falcons and seriemas are their closet relatives.
 Nabholz et al. (2011) also support the close relation between the passerines and parrots, although taxon sampling is very sparse and they do not consider the falcons.
 Passerimorphae also appear as a clade (under the name Eufalconimorphae) in Suh et al. (2011).
 They use the completely different approach of retroposon insertions to investigate avian phylogeny.
 They also note the similarities in the vocal apparatus and the fact that both parrots and many passeriformes learn their song.
-Mayr (2011) has also noted that the Passeriformes have an extinct sister group, Zygodactylidae, that indicate a common heritage with the zygodactyl parrots.
+Finally, Jarvis et al. (2014) found it strongly supported in everything but the exon data (which don't support very much of anything).

 CARIAMIFORMES Wagler, 1830